Article 80-86

 The fire-aether fills all the gaps left by these globules and moves very rapidly within them.

-• But these still cannot carry the earth-aether particles with them because they are surrounded by the air-aether
+• But these still cannot carry the earth-aether particles with them because the earth-aether are surrounded by the air-aether

-To generate fire, the air-aether globules must be expelled from the gaps between some earth-aether particles.
+To generate fire, the air-aether globules must be expelled by force from the gaps between some earth-aether particles.

-This frees up the earth-aether particles to follow the fire-aether in various directions.
+• This isolation with the fire-aether will make the earth-aether follow the course of the fire-aether in various directions.

 82. How is Fire Sustained?